bdburns6389/GraphQL-Songs/README.md

-# Lyrical-GraphQL
+# Basic GraphQL frontend tutorial

-Starter project from a GraphQL course on Udemy.com
+This is a tutorial used to better understand how React uses GraphQL with the Apollo Client library.